-If you like BLT sandwiches, you will LOVE 4 ingredient Bacon Tomato Dip!
+If you like BLT sandwiches, you will LOVE this 4 ingredient Bacon Tomato Dip!
 Serve it at a party with tortilla or corn chip scoops.
 Take it to your tailgating party, backyard bbq gathering, game night, Christmas party, bridal shower...
 You get the idea!
 You can even spread it between two pieces of bread and slap on a piece of lettuce and you'll have an over the top BLT sammich!

 Although we live in a global market society where we can buy tomatoes all year 'round, nothing beats a garden-grown, vine ripe tomato.

 My garden is producing more tomatoes right now than I get keep up with so we've made this dip twice this week already!
 If you don't have a garden, check out the local farmers market or even the smaller grocery stores will sell local produce.

 I've never taken this dip to a party and come back with any left in the dish.
 'Just sayin' if you want a recipe that everyone will beg you to bring to the next gathering, you need Bacon Tomato Dip in your life!

 - Cut up bacon before cooking it so it cooks faster and evenly.

 - Squeeze halved tomato to remove juice and seeds

 - Roma tomatoes have less pulp and juice to avoid seeding tomatoes.

 What do I need to make Bacon Tomato Dip?